 We’re just back from a lovely trip back home to the UK and inspired by two weeks in London Town.
-We have put together this printable London set featuring famous London figures and landmarks.
-It comes with a colouring in version and, as London is also a key topic in many schools.
-We have also put together some worksheets and activities too!
+We have put together this London printable color-in worksheets set, featuring famous London figures and landmarks.
+As London is also a key topic in many schools we have made the pack teacher friendly to print.

 Make your own papercraft London town: Landmarks, characters and sights from London

 1. Contents • 12 PDF London activity worksheets